ptown2/Garrychet/README.md

 Requesting texture value from var "$startexture" which is not a texture value (material: skybox/paintedup) Requesting texture value from var "$startexture" which is not a texture value (material: skybox/painteddn)
 ```
-Currently unsure how to fix that error error
+Currently unsure how to fix that error.

 2==================================